The Story's Been Told

 The Story's Been Told is the fourth studio album by Jamaican reggae group Third World, released by Island Records in 1979.

 The album is representative of the band's transition from roots reggae to the more pop-oriented work of its later years.
-The song "Talk to Me" charted in the UK at #54.
+The song "Talk to Me" charted in the UK at No. 54.

 Critical reception

 Timothy White, in The New York Times, praised the album, writing: "'Talk to Me,' the rollicking centerpiece of The Story's Been Told, will probably find a favorable audience among the dance crowd; the sound is marvellously lean and smoothly paced, with strong vocal attacks by William (Bunny Rugs) Clarke, the lead singer."

 Reggae & Caribbean Music highlighted the album's "tight disco riffs."